fiksn/gossiper/README.md

 Trick is that peers disable their channel with a node as soon as TCP connection breaks.
 So if more than n (configurable threshold) nodes disable a channel with a specific node we can tell with a high probability that it is unavailable.
 All without sending a single probe packet to the target.

 The tool is completely stateless, everything it needs is queried through `QueryShortChannelIds` and cached later on.

+Update: it appears simple number heuristic (n) is not sufficient since bigger nodes constantly have around 10 nodes that report disabled channels/connectivity issues with them (so we will need to take into account what a percantage of existing channels that is).
+For querying number of channels [1ml](https://1ml.com/) API is used (alternatively we would need a complete sync which is slow).
+Fortunately there are not that many times you have a potential unavailable lightning node which means number of requests should be relatively small (at most 1 every 30 seconds or so).

+## Status

+Just to avoid misunderstandings: this is currently a PoC, use at your own risk.
+(It won't blow up your computer but you might get loads of ugly debug logs).

+Gossiper depends on a forked version of [LDK](https://github.com/fiksn/rust-lightning).
+I've added `send_to_node` and `send_to_random_node` methods to `PeerManager` [commit](https://github.com/lightningdevkit/rust-lightning/commit/c6dbecaf24661df2b12ceb9fd2ec04937250c7eb) in order to send requests to other lightning nodes.
+Might be there is some easier way to accomplish this, but I am not aware of it yet.
+Feel free to add a PR.

 ## Fingerprinting lightning implementations